 Notice how continued use of the author name keeps this summary from being considered plagiarism.
 And with a full plot-summary, most instructors don’t expect you to include the page numbers.
 If, however, you’re summarizing a short section, pages number may be necessary.

 This exercise is used in my ENG 1002 course to draw out better understanding of a choice short story; however, the intended outcome of this exercise can be used in other ways such as narrowing down a research topic, considering poetry/drama selections, or considering classical or contemporary novels.
-Here is the spring 2017 version of this exercise:
+Here is the fall 2018 version of this exercise:

 Using the short story you believe you’ll use for your Fiction Essay assignment, please consider the following:

 - Think about the biographical information you know about the author.
 Does that information inform your interpretation or assumptions about the story?
 How does that information provide cultural context?
 If you don’t know biographical information, do you think some research could help you better understand the story; how and why?